stuvusIT/zfs-snap-manager-role/README.md

 | `preexec`              | (omitted)   | A command that will be executed, before snapshot/replication.
 Should be omitted if nothing should be executed                                                                                                                                                                                          |
 | `postexec`             | (omitted)   | A command that will be executed, after snapshot/replication, but before the cleanup.
 Should be omitted if nothing should be executed                                                                                                                                                                   |

+For more information on configuration and constraints thereof, consider reading the documentation at [zfs-snap-manager](https://github.com/khenderick/zfs-snap-manager).

 ## Example Playbook

 ```yml
 zfs_parent_fs: rpool